apache/spark/python/docs/source/getting_started/install.rst

                                                      interaction between Python and JVM.
 ========================== ========================= ============================================

+Additional libraries that enhance functionality but are not included in the installation packages:

+- **memory-profiler**: Useful for diagnosing and analyzing memory usage in PySpark applications.

 Note that PySpark requires Java 17 or later with ``JAVA_HOME`` properly set and refer to |downloading|_.